Publius Septimius Geta (father of Septimius Severus): Early life

 Geta was of Punic origin.
 His family were local, wealthy and distinguished in Leptis Magna, a prominent city of the Carthaginian Empire, founded by Phoenicians.
 His father, Lucius Septimius Severus (c.
 70 – aft.
 110) was sufes and prefectus when Leptis was made a colonia and its inhabitants were granted citizenship under Trajan; Lucius was the first duumvir of the new colonia (IRT 412).
 He is likely the wealthy equestrian that is highly commemorated by the Flavian dynasty poet Statius (Silvae 4.5, 4.praef.).
 Geta's paternal grandparents were Marcus Septimius Aper (born c.
 35), and possibly an Octavia.
 Geta also had a sister named Septimia Polla, who apparently never married; Geta honored her memory with a silver statue.

 While Geta seems to have held no political offices, either local or imperial, other members of his family were distinguished.
 He had two cousins, who served as Consuls under Roman Emperor Antoninus Pius: Gaius Septimius Severus, suffect consul in 160; and Publius Septimius Aper, suffect consul in July 153.
 Another relative of his was Gaius Septimius Severus Aper, ordinary consul in 207.

 Family

 Geta married Fulvia Pia (c.
 125 – bef.
 198), a woman of Roman descent belonging to the gens Fulvia, an Italian patrician family that originated in Tusculum.

 He died after his son Septimius had achieved the rank of quaestor, and was about to set off for Baetica to serve as proconsul, i.e. in 171.
-Septimius was forced to return to Africa to settle his father's affairs.
+Septimius was forced to return to north Africa to settle his father's affairs.